opsone-ch/documentation/hosting-doc/docs/services/websites/index.md

 $typo_db          = $_SERVER['DB_NAME'];
 ```

-there is also he oppunity to access the "used environment" over SITE_ENV and configure the installation regarding to the used environement.
+There is also the oppunity to access the "used environment" over SITE_ENV and configure the installation regarding to the used environement.
+This example shows how you set the $recipient regarding to your env:
 ```
 switch ($_SERVER['SITE_ENV']) {
     case 'dev':